Award-Winning Crime Fiction Writer

 A multi-genre writer, Bracken has also published erotica, fantasy, horror, and science fiction short stories, and he wrote so many stories for women’s magazines such as True Confessions, True Experience, True Love, True Romance, and True Story that he was dubbed “The King of Confessions” (“Diversify Your Career: Exploring Fiction-Writing Options” by Vivi Anna, Romance Writers Report, July 2010).

-Bracken is the editor of The Eyes of Texas, an anthology of private eye stories forthcoming from Down & Out Books, and is the editor of five previous crime fiction anthologies, including the three-volume Fedora series (Betancourt & Company).
+Bracken is the co-creator/co-editor (with Trey R. Barker) of Guns + Tacos, a serial novella anthology series published by Down & Out Books, and is the editor of The Eyes of Texas, an anthology of private eye stories forthcoming from Down & Out Books.
+He is the editor of five previous crime fiction anthologies, including the three-volume Fedora series (Betancourt & Company).
 Stories from Bracken’s anthologies have been short-listed for the Anthony, Derringer, Edgar, and Shamus awards.

 Bracken contributed a chapter on writing short fiction to the textbook Many Genres, One Craft (Headline Books, Inc.), is one of five writers featured in Writing Erotica (Self-Counsel Press), and is extensively quoted in The 101 Habits of Highly Successful Novelists (Adams Media).
 Additionally, he’s written about or been quoted in articles about writing that have appeared in SFWA Bulletin, The Writer, Writer’s Digest, Writers’ Forum, and other publications.

 In addition to writing and editing fiction, Bracken is the editor of Texas Gardener, a bi-monthly consumer magazine; editor of Seeds, a weekly newsletter; and for 15 years served as an editor of Senior News, a monthly newspaper distributed throughout Texas.
 Additionally, he has edited several corporate and organization newsletters.
 His non-fiction has appeared in numerous publications and he has received local, regional, and national awards for advertising copywriting, including a Silver ADDY Award presented by the American Advertising Federation.